codio/site/source/docs/classes/monitor/grading-freetext.html.md

 - remove an item.
 As this action will effect all students already graded and their total score updated, a warning is shown for confirmation
 - edit the weight or name.
 If weight is changed a warning will be shown for confirmation

+#### Cloning
+A rubric can be cloned from another unit if required in preference to creating manually.
+Select the gear icon (circled in image above) to select the unit.

 #### Points adjust
 The points adjust field allows the teacher/instructor to manually adjust (ie reduce) the students total score if required without having to edit/change the rubric